 The Republic of Finland is a constitutional republic with a directly elected president and a unicameral parliament (Eduskunta).
 The prime minister heads a three-party coalition government approved by parliament and appointed by the president in 2015.
-Parliamentary elections in 2015 were considered free and fair.
+The presidential election on January 28 and parliamentary elections in 2015 were considered free and fair.